RAMP-project/RAMP/README.rst

    conda create -n ramp python=3.8

 #.
 If you create a new environment for RAMP, you'll need to activate it each time before using it, by writing
-the following line in the *Anaconda Prompt*
+the following line in the *Anaconda Prompt*:

 .. code-block:: python